Cost of Owning a Tonkinese Cat

 Annual Costs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Tonkineses have particular requirements based on their medium size, light shedding level, and genetic predispositions to dental disease and FIP.
+Tonkineses sit in the medium-size category, shed at a light level, and carry documented risk for dental disease and FIP — those three factors drive most of the daily-care decisions.

 Medical Expenses